Bosnian arrested in Germany in connection with Paris 2015 attacks | DW | 27.06.2019

 The unnamed man was accused of "abetting a terrorist organization linked to the terror attacks, including on the Bataclan concert hall, on November 13, 2015 in Paris," they said in a joint statement.

-A court in Merseberg, Saxony-Anhalt, has ordered him be held in custody as state prosecutors considered his extradition to Belgium.
+A court in Merseberg, Saxony-Anhalt, had ordered him be held in custody, said regional prosecutors, adding that they were considering his extradition to Belgium.

-On November 13, 2015, Islamic State (IS) gunmen killed a total of 130 people during synchronized attacks on Paris' rock and variety theater hall, its national stadium and several cafes.
+Responsibility for those attacks — allegedly coordinated from Brussels — was claimed at the time by IS, then holding swathes of Syria and Iraq.

 Traced during separate probe